summaryInfo/nsst/README.md

 These more aggressive optimization options works fine.
 It's more relevant for MIT-SHM backend (default one).

-XRender backend is slightly faster on more powerfull machines, but a lot slower on some corner cases (small font and a lot of true color cells).
+XRender backend is slightly faster in general, but a lot slower in some corner cases (e.g. small font and a lot of true color cells).
 Use `--backend=x11xrender` configure option to enable it.

 See `./configure --help` for more.